MicrosoftDocs/azure-docs-powershell.pt-BR/azps-1.8.0/Az.Resources/Get-AzADApplication.md

 ```

 ### -IdentifierUri
-URI do identificador exclusivo do aplicativo a ser buscado.
+Uri do identificador exclusivo do aplicativo a ser buscado.

 ```yaml
 Type: System.String